What is Depakote Used For?

 Depakote is also used to prevent migraine headaches, but not in the case of pregnant women.

 Off-label uses include alcohol dependency, to quell impulsivity and aggressive behavior.
 Depakote is also sometimes used as an adjunctive medication in the management of schizophrenia or other disorders.

 Depakote, (valproate), is an anti-seizure medication that can cause paradoxical seizures which are potentially life-threatening, on abrupt withdrawal of the drug.
 It is used in the treatment of some seizure disorders, i.e., epilepsy, manic episodes of bipolar disorder, or to prevent migraines

-Where a drug does not have an adequately robust body of documented and accessible history of clinical trials to rely on, one might be well-advised to research such a medication as carefully and as thoroughly as possible to make an informed decision before beginning a prescription.
-Some of this important information will be outlined below.
+Where a drug does not have an adequately robust body of documented and accessible history of clinical trials to rely on, one might be well-advised to research such medication as carefully and as thoroughly as possible to make an informed decision before beginning a prescription.
+Some of these important information will be outlined below.

 It is vital to note that Depakote (valproate, et al.) was approved for treating bipolar disorder after only very short trials were done on hospitalized acute mania patients.
 No long-term trials were ever completed that demonstrated the long-term safety or effectiveness of Depakote.
 Nonetheless, Depakote has been prescribed to millions of people since its approval in 1983.
-There is a much larger body of evidence that has accumulated post-marketing of the drug that includes adverse side effects, symptoms of withdrawal and other information which we will cover below.
+There is a much larger body of evidence that has accumulated post-marketing of the drug that includes adverse side effects, symptoms of withdrawal, and other information which we will cover below.